 One of the easiest ways in which to start creating a more sustainable supply chain is to gain visibility through sustainable supply chain management software.
 Simplifying the collection and analysis of data – in addition to enabling automation where appropriate – can be fantastic ways to facilitate greater efficiency.

 The environmental element – striving to serve the planet

 Environmental sustainability refers to your company’s ability to function whilst limiting the negative impact that it has on the environment.

 Key aspects of environmental sustainability include waste generation, fuel consumption, pollution levels, overall energy consumption, and waste disposal and recycling.

 Investing in renewable sources of energy or aiming to offset carbon emissions can be two ways to optimize your environmental sustainability.
-With an increasing emphasis on the impact of industry upon the environment, it may be possible to optimize on incentives that target and/or reward environmentally sustainable practices.
+With an increasing emphasis on the impact of industry upon the environment, it may be possible to optimize on incentives that target and/or reward environmentally sustainable practices in supply chain.